BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: EXPERIMENTS and EVALUATION

 \;\;\;\; \textit{Path Queries:} \;\;\;\;

 Table \ref{table:path_queries} shows the experimental results obtained for distinct path-type query graphs executed over Worldcup and Population Databases.

 From Table \ref{table:path_queries}, it can be seen that BB-Graph has the best performance for 2 path-type queries out of 3.
-The first path query, Q-12, consists of 5 nodes and 4 relationships executed over WorldCup Database.
+The first path query, Q-17, consists of 5 nodes and 4 relationships executed over WorldCup Database.
 For this query, BB-Graph shows 4 times better performance than Cypher.
-For Q-12, GraphQL shows rather low performance when compared to BB-Graph's and Cypher's performances.
-On the other hand, this is the only path query that GraphQL could complete its execution under 30 minutes.
-Since Population Database is many times more complex, dense and bigger than WorldCup Database, GraphQL exceeds our reasonable time limit, which is 30 minutes, for the other two path queries.
-The second path query, Q-13, consists of 8 nodes and 7 relationships executed over Population Database.
+For Q-17, GraphQL shows rather low performance when compared to BB-Graph's and Cypher's performances.
+On the other hand, this is the only path query that GraphQL could complete its execution in 30 minutes.
+Since Population Database is much more complex, dense and bigger than WorldCup Database, GraphQL exceeds our reasonable time limit, which is 30 minutes, for the other two path queries.
+The second path query, Q-18, consists of 8 nodes and 7 relationships executed over Population Database.
 This query is a recursive query, with the depth of 4.
-For Q-13, again BB-Graph shows much better performance than Cypher.
-On the other hand, for Q-14, which is the third path query consisting of 4 nodes and 3 relationships, Cypher peforms a little better than BB-Graph.
+For Q-18, again BB-Graph performs much better than Cypher.
+On the other hand, for Q-19, which is the third path query consisting of 4 nodes and 3 relationships, Cypher peforms almost the same as BB-Graph.

+\textit{Tree Queries:} Table \ref{table:tree_queries} shows the experimental results obtained for distinct tree-type query graphs executed over Worldcup and Population Databases.